 A later report by the firemen said that ordinarily they could have contained the fire as it was, but rumours of the gunpowder caused them to move back from the fire and leave it to burn out of control, while they directed their efforts at saving the nearby buildings.

-Later, the staff of nearby buildings were to be commended for preventing the fire spreading further.
+Later, the staff of nearby buildings were to be commended for preventing the fire from spreading further.
 As were the staff of the Port of London, and an early fire fighting boat.

 However, at around half past nine in the morning, the inevitable occurred, and a massive explosion that was heard for several miles deafened the Pool of London.
 There are conflicting accounts about how much gunpowder was involved, from a few pounds for use by the volunteer militia to several barrels worth.